Home > Skills List > First Grade > Language Arts

 • Read short and long vowel words.

-• Look at an illustration and tell a story about it using a variety of descriptive words.
+• Look at an illustration and tell a story about the illustration using a variety of descriptive words.

 • Identify and use words that rhyme, start, or end with the same sound.